 As to the more specific class of integer programming methods, we do not explore them here for two reasons.
-Coarfa et al. [14] found that integer programming-based approaches ran an order of magnitude slower than discrete methods like the MaxWalk-Sat and KEYS2 algorithms that we use.
-Similar results have been reported by Gu et.al where discrete methods ran one hundred times faster than integer programming [27].
+Coarfa et al. (2000) found that integer programming-based approaches ran an order of magnitude slower than discrete methods like the MaxWalkSat and KEYS2 algorithms that we use.
+Similar results have been reported by Gu et al. where discrete methods ran one hundred times faster than integer programming (Gu et al. 1997).

 Harman offers another reason to avoid integer programming methods.
-In his searchbased SE manifest, Harman [31] argues that many SE problems are over-constrained and so there may exist no precise solution that covers all constraints.
+In his search-based SE manifest, Harman and Jones (2001) argues that many SE problems are over-constrained and so there may exist no precise solution that covers all constraints.
 A complete solution over all variables is hence impossible and partial solution based on heuristic search methods are preferred.
-Such methods may not be complete; however, as Clarke et al remark, "...software engineers face problems which consist, not in finding the solution, but rather, in engineering an acceptable or near-optimal solution from a large number of alternatives."
-[13]
+Such methods may not be complete; however, as Clarke et al. remark, "...software engineers face problems which consist, not in finding the solution, but rather, in engineering an acceptable or near-optimal solution from a large number of alternatives" (Clarke et al. 2003).

-7.3 Models of Requirements Engineering
+7.3 Models of requirements engineering

 DDP is a ultra-lightweight modeling tool.
 The value of ultra-lightweight ontologies in early life cycle modeling is widely recognized.
-For example Mylopoulos' soft-goal graphs [54, 55] represent knowledge about non-functional requirements.
+For example Mylopoulos' soft-goal graphs (Mylopoulos et al. 1992, 1999) represent knowledge about non-functional requirements.
 Primitives in soft goal modeling include statements of partial influence such as helps and hurts.
-Another commonly used framework in the design rationale community is a "questions-options-criteria" (QOC) graph [64].
+Another commonly used framework in the design rationale community is a "questions-options-criteria" (QOC) graph (Shum and Hammond 1994).
 In QOC graphs:

 - Questions suggest options.
-Deciding on one option can raise other questions; - Options shown in a box denote selected options; - Options are assessed by criteria; - Criteria are gradual knowledge; i.e. they tend/reject to support options.
+Deciding on one option can raise other questions;

+- Options shown in a box denote selected options; - Options are assessed by criteria; - Criteria are gradual knowledge; i.e. they tend/reject to support options.

-QOCs can succinctly summarize lengthy debates; e.g. the 480 sentences uttered in a debate on interface options can be displayed in a QOC graph on a single page [45].
-Saaty's Analytic Hierarchy Process (AHP) [60] is a variant of QOC.
+QOCs can succinctly summarize lengthy debates; e.g. the 480 sentences uttered in a debate on interface options can be displayed in a QOC graph on a single page (MacLean et al. 1996).
+Saaty's Analytic Hierarchy Process (AHP) (Saaty 1980) is a variant of OOC.

 While DDP shares many of the design aspects of softgoals & QOC & AHP, it differs in its representations and inference method.
-As explained above around Equation 1, where as AHP and QOC and softgoals propagate influences over hierarchies, DDP propagate influences over matrices.
+As explained above around (1), where as AHP and QOC and softgoals propagate influences over hierarchies, DDP propagate influences over matrices.

-7.4 Formal Models of Requirements Engineering
+7.4 Formal models of requirements engineering

-Zave & Jackson [69] define requirements engineering as finding the specification S for the domain assumptions K that satisfies the given requirements R; i.e.
+Zave and Jackson (1997) define requirements engineering as finding the specification S for the domain assumptions K that satisfies the given requirements R; i.e.

+find

+$$S$$

-find S such that
+such that $S \vdash R$ (7)

-$$S \vdash R$$

-(7)

-Jureta, Mylopoulous & Faulkner [41] (hereafter JMF) take issue with Equation 7, saying that it implicitly assume that K, S, R are precise and complete enough for the satisfaction relation to hold.
-More specifically, JMF complain that Equation 7 does not permit partial fulfillment of (some) non-functional requirements.
-Also, the Zave&Jackson definition does not allow any preference ordering of specification1 over specification2.
+Jureta et al. (2008) (hereafter JMF) take issue with (7), saying that it implicitly assume that K, S, R are precise and complete enough for the satisfaction relation to hold.
+More specifically, JMF complain that (7) does not permit partial fulfillment of (some) non-functional requirements.
+Also, the Zave and Jackson definition does not allow any preference ordering of specification1 over specification2.
 JMF offer a replacement ontology where classical inference is replaced with operators that supports the generation and ranking of subsets of domain assumptions that lead to maximal (w.r.t. size) subsets of the possible goals, and softgoal quality criteria.
+1

-DDP reinterprets " $\vdash$ " in Equation 7 as an inference across numeric quantities, rather than the inference over discrete logical variables suggested by Zave&Jackson.
+DDP reinterprets "\textsim" in (7) as an inference across numeric quantities, rather than the inference over discrete logical variables suggested by Zave and Jackson.
 Hence, it can achieve the same goals as JMF (ranking of partial solutions with weighted goals) without requiring the JMF ontology.

-7.5 Requirements Analysis Tools
+7.5 Requirements analysis tools